applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(score)
 ```

-So there you have it: the basics of pairwise sequence alignment, which is easily the most fundamental algorithm in bioinformatics.
+This was a lot of complicated material, so congratulations on making it this far.
+If you feel comfortable with everything we just went through, you now understand the basics of pairwise alignment, which is easily the most fundamental algorithm in bioinformatics.
+If you're not feeling totally comfortable with all of this, go back and re-read it.
+This time spend more time working out the individual steps with a pencil and paper by computing more cells in $F$ and $T$ as you go, and performing the traceback step manually.
+And don't get discouraged: we can describe the steps that need to be carried out to a computer with just a few lines of code, so it's nothing magical.
+Computing a pairwise alignment just involves the systematic application of a few well defined steps.
+You *will* be able to carry out those steps (a metric of your understanding of the algorithm) as long as you put a bit of effort into performing those steps.

-### Smith-Waterman local alignment with affine gap scoring <link src='976169'/>
+## Affine gap scoring <link src='976169'/>

+**PICK UP HERE**

 The second limitation of the our simple alignment algorithm, and one that is also present in our version of Smith-Waterman as implemented above, is that all gaps are scored equally whether they represent the opening of a new insertion/deletion, or the extension of an existing insertion/deletion.
 This isn't ideal based on what we know about how insertion/deletion events occur (see [this discussion of replication slippage](http://www.ncbi.nlm.nih.gov/books/NBK21114/)).
 Instead, **we might want to incur a large penalty for opening a gap, but a smaller penalty for extending a gap**.
 To do this, **we need to make two small changes to our scoring scheme**.
 When we compute the score for a gap, we should incur a *gap open penalty* if the previous max score was derived from inserting a gap character in the same sequence.
 If we represent our traceback matrix as $T$, our gap open penalty as $d^0$, and our gap extend penalty as $d^e$, our scoring scheme would look like the following: